All Articles

 403(b) Retirement Plans: Mutual Funds, Annuities and Other Key Terms

-Yet when it comes to your retirement planning efforts, time can be your best friend — provided you make the most of savings plans and solutions.
+Yet, when it comes to your retirement planning efforts, time can be your best friend.
 By starting a 403(b) retirement plan early in your career — or at least as soon as you realize that the option is available — you may be able to make the most of your time and money.

-Income replacement ratio is a term you often hear about retirement planning.
+Income replacement ratio is a term you often hear about in (or while) retirement planning.
 That’s simply your retirement income reflected as a percentage of your pre-retirement income, or what you’re making now while you’re still working.
-The replacement ratio tells you what you’ll need your investments to provide to cover your financial needs in retirement.
+The income replacement ratio tells you what you’ll need your investments to provide to cover your financial needs in retirement.

-The Texas Teacher Retirement System (TRS) estimates a school employee’s pension from TRS will cover only about 69%2 of a retiree’s financial needs.
+The Teacher Retirement System of Texas (TRS)1 estimates a school employee’s pension from TRS will cover only about 69% of a retiree’s financial needs.
 That means you’ll likely want to consider other income sources to help you live comfortably in retirement.

 What else should Texas school employees keep in mind?